mnemonicdevices/docs/README.md

 ### Docker

-The recommended method is to use docker.
+The recommended method is to use `docker`.

 1. Fork or clone this repository.
 Change your working directory to the root directory of this repository.